MarcSpeckmann/PDF-Zensor/README.md

 ### Todos

- - (Feature): Clipping von Bildern und Dergleichen gemäß dem aktuellen GraphicsContext
+ - (Feature): Clipping of images and the like according to the current GraphicsContext
- - (Feature): Inline Zeichnungen korrekt zensieren
+ - (Feature): Correctly censor inline drawings
- - (Feature): Wasserzeichen entfernen
+ - (Feature): Remove watermark
- - (Feature): Chinesische o.ä.
-Schriftzeichen korrekt zensieren
+ - (Feature): Correctly censor Chinese characters or similar
- - (Feature): Regex funktioniert Seitenübergreifend
+ - (Feature): Regex works across pages
- - (Feature): Zeilenumbrüche erkennen
+ - (Feature): Detect line breaks
- - 🐞 Zensur von rotiertem Text ist ggf komisch (da wir Text nach globalen Koordinaten mergen und nicht nach lokalen)
+ - 🐞 ZCensoring of rotated text can be strange (since we merge text according to global coordinates and not according to local)
- - 🐞 Tokenizer kann nicht über die Seitengrenze Tokens finden
+ - 🐞 Tokenizer cannot find tokens across the page boundary
- - 🐞 Annotations::getRect gibt ein falsches(?)
-Rectangle zurück.
-Umgangen durch HighlightAnnotation::getQuads
+ - 🐞 Annotations::getRect returns a wrong (?)
+Rectangle.
+Avoided by HighlightAnnotation::getQuads
- - 🐞 EOFException anstatt einer FileFormatException wenn keine gültige PDF eingegeben wurde [Fehler in PDFBox]
+ - 🐞 EOFException instead of a FileFormatException if no valid PDF was entered [error in PDFBox]

 License
 ----